 Permit Activity Proposed Plan Measurable Goal Status 5.1.
 Mapping as required in Part I.D.5.e.(i)(a); (i) The permittee shall develop, revise, implement, and enforce a program to detect and eliminate illicit discharges (as defined at 40 CFR 122.26(b)(2)) entering the MS4.
 Permittees previously covered under NMS000101 or NMR040000 must continue existing programs while updating those programs, as necessary, to comply with the requirements of this permit.
 The permittee must: (a) Develop, if not already completed, a storm sewer system map, showing the names and locations of all outfalls as well as the names and locations of all waters of the United States that receive discharges from those outfalls.
-Identify all discharges points into major drainage channels draining more than twenty (20) percent of the MS4 area; UNM completed a campus utility map in 2013 which includes its storm sever map.
+Identify all discharges points into major drainage channels draining more than twenty (20) percent of the MS4 area; (see Proposed Plan listed for permit Activity 5.2 below) UNM completed a campus utility map in 2013 which includes its storm sever map.
 UNM will continue to revise and update its storm sewer system map as necessary.
-Updates to the map will be reported in the annual report UNM continued to implement its activities to detect and eliminate illicit discharges, and also revised its written IDDE plan.
+Updates to the map will be reported in the annual report UNM continued to implement its activities to detect and eliminate illicit discharges, and also revised its written IDDE plan and training for staff informing them how to report illicit discharges.
 UNM does not have what would be considered outfalls as defined in Part VII of the permit.
 UNM has identified discharge points into major drainage channels.
 5.2.
-Ordinance (or other control method) as required in Part I.D.5.e.(i)(b): (b) To the extent allowable under State, Tribal or local law, effectively prohibit, through ordinance or other regulatory mechanism, non-stormwater discharges into the MS4, and implement appropriate enforcement procedures and actions; To the extent possible, SRS will work with other departments to develop mechanisms to control, non-stormwater discharges into the MS4, and implement appropriate enforcement procedures and actions.
-UNM's Construction Safety Manual and the SRS design guidelines and contractor requirements prohibit nonstormwater discharges into the MS4.
-UNM has implemented an IDDE program which regulates nonstormwater discharges into the MS4.
-UNM does not have formal regulatory or enforcement power, but can utilize contractual and employee disciplinary mechanisms to discourage nonstormwater discharges from contractors and employees respectively.
-5.3.
-Develop and implement a IDDE plan as required in Part I.D.5.e.(i)(c):(c) Develop and implement a plan to detect and address non-stormwater discharges, including illegal dumpling, to UNM continues to implement efforts to detect and eliminate illicit discharges and improper disposal that may impact the quality of stormwater discharged from the campus.
-IDDE efforts at UNM have historically identified and eliminated at least one non- SRS will develop and implement an IDDE program.
-If the systematic IDDE process identifies a significant illicit A third party contractor developed an IDDE plan on September 13, 2017.
-IDDE inspections were conducted at facilities identified as a potential source for illicit discharges.
+Ordinance (or other control method) as required in Part I.D.5.e.(i)(b): (b) To the extent allowable under State, Tribal or local law, effectively prohibit, through ordinance or other regulatory mechanism, non-stormwater discharges into the MS4, and implement appropriate enforcement procedures and actions; • To the extent possible, EHS will work with other departments to develop mechanisms to control, non- stormwater discharges into the MS4, and implement appropriate enforcement procedures and actions.
+UNM's Construction Safety Manual and the EHS design guidelines and contractor requirements prohibit non- stormwater discharges into the MS4.
+UNM has implemented an IDDE program which regulates non-stormwater discharges into the MS4.
+UNM does not have formal regulatory or enforcement power, but can utilize contractual and employee disciplinary